“Hi, I’m Sarah. I’m in my twenties and I’m from the United States…”

 I didn’t ever plan on going to Paris, the City of Love, by myself but I did.
 I read the year before that you could ice skate on top of the Eiffel Tower during Christmastime (which was also conveniently around the time of my birthday) so I researched it, bought my flight and accommodation, planned my trip, and went solo.
 Despite being very surprised at the high cost of living and an awkward moment on top of the Eiffel Tower itself, I had a wonderful time.
 I even saw a friend from study abroad and got to hear him speak his native language (French) and get a personal tour of his favorite part of the city.

-But, before my experience even began, on the train into the city, I met a couple of girls who were headed to London via the Gare du Nord train station.
+But, before my experience even began, on the train into the city, I met a couple of other American girls who were headed to London via the Gare du Nord train station.
 One of them said it was their third time in Paris.
 I confessed that it was my first visit and that I was alone.
-The friendly, blonde haired lady smiled and said, “Paris isn’t meant to only be experienced once.
-You can go back again and again and have completely different experiences.”
+The friendly, blonde-haired lady smiled and said, “Paris isn’t meant to only be experienced once.
+You can go back again and again and have completely different experiences each time.”

 I was very much encouraged after that short conversation.
 I did vow that I would go back there with someone special one day but I focused on how this would be my experience.